Jake Brakes – Another Legal Gray Area

 You must understand, rather than getting into a detailed history of commerce laws, any laws shipping and transport laws must be tailored, never creating an unreasonable burden on parties affected, not just victims of loud truck engine noise from downshifting, for example.

 Why is that?
 When you think about it, if you like grocery store food, a trucker made that possible.
-And every time a new law or other revenue generation scheme is passed, the costs of that new law get passed on to consumers in the form of higher prices for food items and other goods.
+When politicians pass a new law or other revenue generation scheme, consumers will pay for it in higher food prices and inflation.
 After all, shippers are not charitable organizations.

 Every person in the shipping and receiving chain must feed themselves, with many employees caring for families and children.
 First and foremost, we need large trucks to run our modern economy, and there’s no way around it.
 However, many residents located along the shipping pathways hate the constant sounds of large trucks slowing down through jake braking.

 The name Jake Braking comes from its creator, the Jacobs Vehicle Systems.
 This trucking manufacturer came up with a new type of big rig deceleration system wildly popular in the shipping industry.
 Better known as “jake braking,” truckers use this compression release braking process to slow down.

 There is a particular utility to the process.
 It prevents additional vehicle brake wear and is crucial in case of catastrophic brake failure.
 There is a reason why nationwide, it remains vital to truckers.
 However, there is also a big reason why it is so unpopular in places like Palm Desert, Indio, La Quinta, and Indian Wells.
 NOISE!